No. You can just withdraw a portion of your retail super to allocate to a SMSF if you wish

 While we can establish your SMSF within 24 hours, it can take some time to get ATO approval, open a bank account and receive your rollover.
 On average, you can expect to have funds in your SMSF bank account ready to invest within 2 weeks.
 However, hold ups can occur.
-See here for more information on possible delays.
+See Set Up Time Frames on the NEED TO KNOW page for more information on possible delays.